 I attend traveling shows and local shows when my schedule permits.
-Other commitments kept me from every last local show since December 2010.
+Other commitments kept me from every last local show for about three years.
 If anything, that accentuated the difference for me.

 The traveling shows definitely have more for the kids, like ride-on trains and a play area or two.
 And if you’re looking for Thomas or Brio wooden trains, you’ll find more of both at the traveling shows.
 Pricing is all over the map.
 If you only plan to buy a couple of items, frankly, you’re better off saving your $7 admission and taking the kids to a toy store.
 You’ll save 15% off retail, but the cost of admission more than wipes out the savings.
 But the guy in line ahead of me on Saturday, who bought more than $200 worth of track and accessories, probably saved quite a bit of money at the show.
 And the train show is more fun, right?

 I had a list of about a half-dozen things I was looking for: a postwar American Flyer diesel horn billboard, a prewar or early postwar water tower of any make as long as it was tin, and various parts to complete a Lionel 675, 2034 and/or 2037 locomotive.